OfficeDev/skype-docs/Skype/WebSDK/docs/PTDevicesManagerManageDevices.md

+---
-# Manage devices in the devicesManager
+title: Manage devices in the devicesManager

+---
  _**Applies to:** Skype for Business | Skype for Business 2015_

  **In this article**<br/>